Article Categories

 In the updated code snippet, we have extended the processSpeech function to include voice commands such as "play," "stop," "volume up," and "volume down."
 When the recognized speech matches any of these commands, the corresponding actions are performed.
 You can customise the voice commands and actions based on your application's requirements.

-If the recognized speech matches any of the voice commands, the corresponding log message will appear in the console.
-For example, if the user says "play," the console will log "User wants to play."
-If the recognized speech does not match any predefined commands, it will log "Unrecognised speech."
+If the recognized speech matches any of the voice commands, the corresponding message will appear on the webpage.
+For example, if the user says "play," the page will display "Command: Play" and update the status.
+If the recognized speech does not match any predefined commands, it will show "Unrecognised speech."

 Conclusion